inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ignorant of HL7.
 This standardisation step also allows the interchange format to be readily included in any code involving data sources or destinations.

-[//]: #10 (Still not quite clear as to why a separate format is needed.
-Couldn't all the data have been formatted as HL7?)
-[//]: SK hopefully addressed by my changes for #9
+### RabbitMQ server

-Messages, in the interchange format, are batched and sent to the appropriate queue managed by the RabbitMQ server (see later for more details).
+While there is more information on RabbitMQ in section "Technologies used", it should be mentioned here that once messages have been converted into the interchange format, they are batched batched and sent to the appropriate queue managed by the RabbitMQ server.
 Each queue has a maximum number of messages that are allowed, and the services publishing to the queues implement an exponential backoff policy to limit the amount of disk space used by the queues.

 During normal operation of EMAP, the hoovers are triggered by the hospital nightly batch process to the databases.
-This heavily overloads the queue from the hoovers and so priority is given to messages originating with the live stream.
-This ensures that there is no delay on live data being received by EMAP, and the load from the hoover continues between live messages until the data being processed by the hoover is complete, which with normal flow of messages will happen by about 9am.
+This heavily overloads the queue from the hoovers and so priority is given to messages originating with the live streams.
+This ensures that there is no delay on live data being received by EMAP, and the load from the Hoover continues between live messages until the data being processed by the Hoover is complete, which with normal flow of messages will happen by about 9am.

-[//]: #11 (It might be good to add info that there's more detail on RabbitMQ to come; why is priority given to messages from live streams?
-Is there any instance where this might be a false assumption to make because of approval not yet been through or something? thinking here about GP who gets e.g. blood results and while these results are flagged, a GP still goes manually through them before the result is given to you.
-Would it be helpful to add a short explanation for what a queue is and why it is needed?)
+### The EventProcessor

+Data being added to the database must be checked to ensure that references to the same patient or the same hospital visit are correctly recorded.
+Patients arriving at the hospital are allocated an MRN (medical record number) and in some cases a CSN (contact serial number, or visit number, denoted Hospital Visit in Figure 3).
+Much of the information within the database is linked to these two numbers, or an NHS number on the occasion where there is no MRN or CSN available.
+Some things, such as Lab reports, have their own identifiers and our processing enables these to be related to the appropriate patient.

 The event processor receives messages in the interchange format from RabbitMQ.
 Each message is received and processed individually before data is added into the ‘star schema’ of the UDS (User Data Store) (see Figure 3).
 We maintain two instances of the star schema with views created for the current active instance.
 This allows us to update code, perform fixes and add additional feeds without requiring downtime and disruption to users.

 [//]: #12 (is this really instance of the schema as opposed to data stored in schema?)
 [//]: SK not sure I understand the distinction (in the wrong job clearly !??

-Data being added to the database must be checked to ensure that references to the same patient or the same hospital visit are correctly recorded.
-Patients arriving at the hospital are allocated an MRN (medical record number) and in some cases a CSN (contact serial number, or visit number, denoted Hospital Visit in Figure 3).
-Much of the information within the database is linked to these two numbers, or an NHS number on the occasion where there is no MRN or CSN available.
-Some things, such as Lab reports, have their own identifiers and our processing enables these to be related to the appropriate patient.

 ![Schema for the EMAP ‘star’ database stored on the UDS](./images/Figure_3.png)